junxit/us-congress-bills-113/metadata.md

 - 2014-07-31 — Introduced in House
 - 2014-07-31 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2014-07-31 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2014-08-01 — Amendment (A001) offered by Mr. Royce. (consideration: CR H7238; text: CR H7238)
+- 2014-08-01 — Amendment (A002) offered by Mr. Royce. (consideration: CR H7238-7239; text: CR H7238-7239)
+- 2014-08-01 — Amendment agreed to by House: On agreeing to the Royce amendment (A001) Agreed to without objection.
+- 2014-08-01 — Amendment agreed to by House: On agreeing to the Royce amendment (A002) Agreed to without objection.
+- 2014-08-01 — Committee on Foreign Affairs discharged.
+- 2014-08-01 — Committee on Foreign Affairs discharged.
+- 2014-08-01 — Committee on Ways and Means discharged.
+- 2014-08-01 — Committee on Ways and Means discharged.
+- 2014-08-01 — Considered by unanimous consent. (consideration: CR H7237-7239; text of measure as introduced: CR H7238)
+- 2014-08-01 — House amendment agreed to: On agreeing to the Royce amendment (A001) Agreed to without objection.
+- 2014-08-01 — House amendment agreed to: On agreeing to the Royce amendment (A001) Agreed to without objection.
+- 2014-08-01 — House amendment agreed to: On agreeing to the Royce amendment (A002) Agreed to without objection.
+- 2014-08-01 — House amendment offered
+- 2014-08-01 — House amendment offered
+- 2014-08-01 — House amendment offered/reported by: Amendment (A001) offered by Mr. Royce.(consideration: CR H7238; text: CR H7238)
+- 2014-08-01 — House amendment offered/reported by: Amendment (A002) offered by Mr. Royce.(consideration: CR H7238-7239; text: CR H7238-7239)
+- 2014-08-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-08-01 — Mr. Royce asked unanimous consent to discharge from committee and consider.
+- 2014-08-01 — On agreeing to the Royce amendment (A001) Agreed to without objection.
+- 2014-08-01 — On agreeing to the Royce amendment (A002) Agreed to without objection.
+- 2014-08-01 — On agreeing to the resolution Agreed to without objection.
+- 2014-08-01 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.